-Subsequent to December 31, 2019, local, U.S., and world governments have encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
-There is unprecedented uncertainty surrounding the duration of the pandemic, its potential economic ramifications, and any government actions to mitigate them.
+During 2020, local, U.S., and world governments encouraged self-isolation to curtail the spread of the global pandemic, coronavirus disease (COVID-19), by mandating temporary work stoppage in many sectors and imposing limitations on travel and size and duration of group meetings.
+There is unprecedented uncertainty surrounding the duration of the pandemic and its long-term economic ramifications.
 The Library System exists to provide support to its member libraries.
-Accordingly, while management cannot quantify the financial and any other impacts to the Library System as of May 13, 2020, management believes that a material impact on the Library System's financial position and results of future operations is reasonably possible, whether reflecting an increased or decreased demand for its services.
+Accordingly, while management cannot quantify the financial and any other impacts to the Library System as of July 14, 2021, management believes that a material impact on the Library System's financial position and results of future operations is reasonably possible, whether reflecting an increased or decreased demand for its services.